EFTEC/DocumentStoreOne/README.md

 $doc=$flatcon->get("1",-1,'empty');
 ```

-> If the document is locked then it retries until it is available or after an "nth" number of tries (by default it's 100 tries that equivales to 10 seconds)
+> If the document is locked then it retries until it is available or after an "nth" number of tries (by default it's 100 tries that equivalent to 10 seconds)

 ### getFiltered($id,[$tries=-1],$default=false,$condition=[],$reindex=true)